 According to U.S. officials familiar with the case, al-Qaida had a hand in the abduction.
 His disappearance was followed by two years of negotiation and then a trade.
 The Iranian diplomat was swapped for key al-Qaida members, including al-Adel.
 U.S. intelligence picked up on the group in North Waziristan late last year — they reunited with al-Qaida and took up key leadership roles.

-Former Deputy National Security Adviser Juan Zarate said al-Qaida suddenly had men with fighting experience back in the game.
+Former Deputy National Security Adviser Juan Zarate says al-Qaida suddenly had men with fighting experience back in the game.
 "That set of al-Qaida leaders is incredibly important because they represent the old guard of al-Qaida that could replenish the senior leadership fairly quickly and easily," he says.

-Now there are reports that al-Qaida has made al-Adel its interim leader — essentially allowing him to leapfrog over Osama bin Laden's long time No. 2: Ayman al-Zawahiri.
+Now there are reports that al-Qaida has made al-Adel its interim leader — essentially allowing him to leapfrog over Osama bin Laden's longtime No. 2: Ayman al-Zawahiri.

-Rick Nelson, who tracks al-Qaida for the Center for Strategic and International Studies in Washington, says if al-Adel does eventually become al-Qaida's new leader, he owes it all to Iran.
+Rick Nelson, who tracks al-Qaida for the Center for Strategic and International Studies in Washington, D.C., says if al-Adel does eventually become al-Qaida's new leader, he owes it all to Iran.
 "Being in Iran for a long period of time, through most of the U.S. war against al-Qaida, preserved his life in many ways," Nelson says.
-"And now it has put in him position to possibly take over the organization."
+"And now it has put him in position to possibly take over the organization."

-In other words, because al-Adel was in Iran, the U.S. couldn't target him for the last nine years.
+In other words, because al-Adel was in Iran, the U.S. couldn't target him for the past nine years.
 Now, nearly a month after bin Laden's death, al-Qaida has yet to formally name a replacement.
 Until that happens, al-Adel's new role is only speculation.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.